Detecting Objects with Context-Likelihood Graphs and Graph Refinement: Introduction

 \section{Introduction}

-Object detection is a classical task in computer vision~\cite{arkin2021survey, liuIJCV20202}, where methods in the last decade have evolved to using deep convolutional networks~\cite{ren2015faster_rcnn, redmon2016you, li2017light, cai2018cascade} and more recently self-attention based transformer networks~\cite{nicolas2020detr, zhu2020deformable, nguyen2022boxer, wu2020visual}.
-Although these two approaches vary widely in architecture, they both focus on the image space for feature representation, rather than incorporating contextual information about object categories.
-Once fed with sufficient data, these architectures might implicitly learn some object relations, but in this paper we prefer to explicitly model object relations and benefit from these relationships to enhance object detection.
+Object detection is a classical task in computer vision~\cite{arkin2021survey, liuIJCV20202}, where methods in the last decade have evolved from deep convolutional architectures~\cite{ren2015faster_rcnn, redmon2016you, li2017light, cai2018cascade} to self-attention based transformer networks~\cite{nicolas2020detr, zhu2020deformable, nguyen2022boxer, wu2020visual}.
+Although these two approaches vary widely in architecture, they both focus exclusively on the image space for feature representation, rather than incorporating contextual semantics about object categories.
+Once fed with sufficient data, these architectures might implicitly learn some object relations, but prior works~\cite{jiang2018hybrid, xu2019spatial, xu2019reasoning, xu2020universal} have shown that explicitly modeling object relations enhances object detection performance by a substantial margin.